-We are a group of Santa Cruz residents who came together earlier this year as members of “831 Responsible Development.”
-We are rapidly growing in numbers.
+We are a group of Santa Cruz residents who came together in 2021 as members of “831 Responsible Development.”
+We continue to grow in numbers.

 To a person, members of our group support the development of additional housing in Santa Cruz — and the development of housing on the 831 Water Street site.
 But we are opposed to it being done at a size and scale that overwhelms entire neighborhoods.
 (Please see this page for our affirmative vision for this site.)